 Follow underlined links after

 finishing this article to avoid getting lost.

-range of current U.S. social problems suggests that
+range of current social problems around the world suggests that

 most families don't

 fill their members' needs (nurture) very well.

 relatives showing favoritism to certain family members.
 The article assumes you're

 This brief YouTube video provides perspective on toxic relationships: